 Internal auditing is carried out by the Internal Audit unit.
-Internal Audit supports the Swisscom Ltd Board of Directors and its Audit Committee in fulfilling their statutory and regulatory supervisory and controlling obligations.
+Internal Audit supports the Swisscom Ltd Board of Directors and its Audit & ESG Reporting Committee in fulfilling their statutory and regulatory supervisory and controlling obligations.
 Internal Audit also supports management by highlighting areas of potential for improving business processes and the assurance functions.
 It documents the audit findings and monitors the implementation of measures.

 Internal Audit is responsible for planning and performing audits throughout the Group in compliance with professional auditing standards and possesses maximum independence.
-It is under the direct control of the Chairman of the Board of Directors and provides reports to the Audit Committee.
+It is under the direct control of the Chairman of the Board of Directors and provides reports to the Audit & ESG Reporting Committee.
 At an administrative level, Internal Audit provides reports to the Head of Group Strategy & Board Services.

 Internal Audit liaises closely and exchanges information with the external auditors.
 The external auditors have unrestricted access to the audit reports and audit files of Internal Audit.
-Internal Audit closely coordinates audit planning with the external auditors.
-The integrated strategic audit plan, which includes the coordinated annual plan of both the internal and external auditors, is prepared annually on the basis of a risk analysis and presented to the Audit Committee for approval.
-Notwithstanding the above, the Audit Committee can commission special audits based on information received on the whistle-blowing platform operated by Internal Audit.
-This reporting procedure, approved by the Audit Committee, ensures that objections raised relating to external reporting, financial reporting and assurance functions can be submitted anonymously and handled confidentially.
-At its meetings, which are held at least quarterly, the Audit Committee is briefed on audit findings, the reports submitted to the whistle-blowing platform and the status of any corrective measures implemented.
-The Head of Internal Audit took part in all five meetings of the Audit Committee in 2020.
-He reported on audit findings at two meetings of the full Board of Directors.
+Based on a risk analysis and in close coordination with the external auditors, Internal Audit prepares the integrated strategic audit plan annually and presents it to the Audit & ESG Reporting Committee for approval.
+Notwithstanding the above, the Audit & ESG Reporting Committee can commission special audits, also based on information received on the whistle-blowing platform operated by Internal Audit.
+This reporting procedure, which has been approved by the Audit & ESG Reporting Committee, allows complaints relating to external reporting and financial reporting, among other things, to be submitted anonymously to Internal Audit, which in turn ensures that these will be followed up.
+At its meetings, which are held at least quarterly, the Audit & ESG Reporting Committee is briefed on audit findings, the reports submitted to the whistle-blowing platform and the status of any corrective measures implemented.
+The Head of Internal Audit took part in all six meetings of the Audit & ESG Reporting Committee in 2021.
+He reported on audit findings at one meeting of the full Board of Directors.